Skip to content

 The Library may also gather information necessary to provide a requested service to a Library user including, but not limited, to the following examples:

-• Records for interlibrary loan requests or reference services
+• Interlibrary loan requests or reference services

-• Records of volunteer registration and activities
+• Volunteer registration and activities

 Once there is no longer a need for the information, personally identifying records are destroyed.
 Emails sent to the Library and/or Library staff may be subject to the requirements of Wisconsin’s Public Records Law (Wisconsin Statutes Sections 19.31 to 19.37).
+Personally identifying information in emails sent to the Library and/or Library staff will not be made public without a request following the requirements in Wisconsin’s Public Records Law.

-The Library treats records as confidential in accordance with Wisconsin Statutes Section 43.30.
+The Library treats records as confidential in accordance with Wisconsin State Statutes Section 43.30.
 The Library will not collect or retain private and personally identifying information without the person’s consent.
 If consent to provide personally identifying information is given, the Library will keep it confidential and will not sell, license, or disclose it to any third party, except for purposes described by the law.

-Parents seeking records of their minor children under the age 16 may be asked to provide proof of their child’s age as well as evidence they are the custodial parent.
+Custodial parents or custodial guardians seeking records of their minor children under the age 16 may be asked to provide proof of their child’s age as well as evidence they are the custodial parent.
 According to Wisconsin Statutes Section 43.30(1b)(ag) “Custodial parent” includes any parent other than a parent who has been denied periods of physical placement with a child under Wisconsin Statutes Section 767.41(4).

 Public Computer Use and the Library’s Automation Systems